 If you come into a sum of money, receive an inheritance, or have access to funds that allow you to repay the outstanding debt in full, you can approach your Trustee to discuss the possibility of ending the Trust Deed before its scheduled completion date.

-Keep in mind that ending the Trust Deed early in this way can be beneficial in terms of credit recovery, but it's essential to ensure all obligations are met in order to successfully terminate the arrangement.
+Keep in mind that ending the Trust Deed in this way can be beneficial in terms of credit recovery, but it's essential to ensure all obligations are met in order to successfully terminate the arrangement.

 If a Trust Deed fails because the individual was unable to meet the agreed terms, it can lead to significant consequences.